Description

 What is the voltage rating of Ancor Triplex Cable?

-Ancor's Triplex Cable is rated at 600 volts, making it suitable for a wide range of marine electrical applications.
+The Ancor White Triplex Cable is rated at 600 volts, suitable for powering a wide range of marine electrical systems.

 What is the temperature rating of the insulation?

-The proprietary vinyl insulation is rated for 105°C in dry conditions and 75°C in wet conditions, ensuring reliable performance across various operational temperatures.
+The proprietary vinyl insulation is rated for 105°C in dry conditions and 75°C in wet conditions, ensuring performance across varying operational temperatures.

 What type of stranding is used in Ancor Triplex Cable?

-This cable features ultra-flexible Type 3/Class K stranding, which is specifically designed to resist vibration and flexing commonly encountered in marine environments.
+This cable features ultra-flexible Type 3/Class K stranding, which is crucial for resisting damage from vibration and constant flexing common on boats.

 What chemicals is this cable resistant to?

-The cable's insulation is resistant to common marine contaminants including salt water, battery acid, oil, gasoline, and UV radiation.
+Ancor's premium vinyl insulation provides resistance to common marine contaminants including salt water, battery acid, oil, gasoline, and UV radiation.

 What is the purpose of the different colored conductors in triplex cable?